duxingzhe/Douglas-Peucker-Algorithm-Swift/README.md

 Douglas Peucker Algorithm in Swift

-This douglas Peucker Algorithm in Swift.
+This respository of douglas Peucker Algorithm is in Swift.
 The data is provided by AMap.
 You can change into the data which is based on other Map Apps.